retebuonvivere/retebuonvivere/README.md

 | ------- | ------ | ----------- | --------------- |
 | [Comic Book Narrative Charts][6] | by Nancy Iskander, Matthew Thorne, Craig Kaplan. | It's a specialized instance of a [Sankey Diagram][7]. | d3.js / svg |
 | [Network Graph Visualizer][8] | by Tom Preston-Werner | It shows collaboration code | Don't know / canvas. |

+# Main workflow

+We are going to export data from a Drupal MySQL database via json, import them into a [d3 javascript library][2] and visualize them on the browser.

 # Data structure